GoogleChrome/web.dev/content/reliable/identify-resources-via-network-panel/index.md

 URL.
 That HTML might contain hardcoded references to critical CSS or JavaScript files that must also load in order to display your interactive page.
 These requests all sit in your critical loading path.
 You will need to aggressively cache these to be reliably fast.

-Other resources, such as API requests or lazy-loaded assets, might not be starting to load until well after all of the initial loading is complete.
+Other resources, such as API requests or lazy-loaded assets, might not start to load until well after all of the initial loading is complete.
 If those requests only happen following a specific sequence of user interactions, then a completely different set of resources might end up being requested across multiple visits to the same page.
 A less aggressive caching strategy is